oracle-livelabs/apex/employee-onboarding/7-create-workflow-pages/create-workflow-pages.md

 ## Task 1: Create the New Employee Page

-Now that the Workflow is created, let us create the page that HR will use to create a new appointment.
+Now that the Workflow is created, let us create the page that HR will use to onboard a new employee.

 1. Navigate to **Application ID <number>**.